 At the first group of tents, I met Magik Mama, a woman who could not stop talking, and although she was speaking English, I could not understand a word she said.
 What came through clearly was her anger.
 Michelle, 24, a transwoman on her own since age 14, refers to her father and grandmother as devils because they hate gays and alternate lifestyles.
 Suffering from a genetic disorder — Charcot Marie Tooth, a rare disease that affects the nerves — she spoke of her depression and numerous attempts at suicide.
 Chris and Tonka, whose tents are pitched apart from the others, also shared their stories.
 Chris explained why so many residents stay in the camp all day instead of trying to find work — someone has to guard the camp.
 Theft is common and can happen in an instant, especially theft of medical supplies.
 Tonka, moving from one foot to the other, obviously high on something, pulled a gun from his baggie pocket and pointed it to the ground behind him — a showoff gesture, Chris told me.
 It turned out to be an air gun.
 Tonka talked about the camp chickens disappearing one by one, his grill ending their own dreadful hunger.
 Stories of women being sexually assaulted are common here, but Bruce talked about how men are also victims of sexual predators.

-Shelly, the one who at first appeared to have the most hope, occupied a makeshift tent with her husband, a caged duck, and three abandoned newborn kittens that she was bottle-feeding.
+Shelly, an RN and the one who at first appeared to have the most hope, occupied a makeshift tent with her husband, a caged duck, and three abandoned newborn kittens that she was bottle-feeding.
 A few days prior, she had discovered her friend in a nearby tent had died the night before.
 The City came to take away the body.
 “I wonder what they do with us when we die?” she asked.
 “Our bodies, I wonder where they take us?”

 She spoke of plans that she and her husband had to get out, to find jobs, to go back to that place in West Texas where a friend lived, but on top of the Mountain, still shaken from finding the cold, pale body of a friend, she seemed to know, to be sure, that she was not going to leave.
 There would be no job, no trip back to West Texas.
 She was convinced they would die on the street.
 I asked her what she thought the solution was, and she turned toward her tent and said, “This is.”